 The vaccine protects more than 95% or people who receive it and protection lasts for life.
 It is important to be vaccinated if you've never had the disease.
 Rubella symptoms tend to be more severe in adults than in children, so it's worth a shot to avoid it.

-Travellers should see their doctor at least 6 to 8 weeks before they depart to be sure their rubella immunization is up-to-date.
+Travellers to areas with a high incidence of rubella should see their doctor at least 6 to 8 weeks before they depart to be sure their rubella immunization is up-to-date.